LSDOlab/VortexAD/docs/src/background/potential_flow.md

 Potential flow simplifies these equations based on a set of key assumptions that are valid in the high-Reynolds number regime: the flow field is assumed to be **irrotational** and **inviscid**.

 To include one final reduction, we defined the Mach number, which represents the ratio of the flow speed to the sound speed in the medium.
 In low-speed flows at low Mach, the density changes caused by pressure changes in the flow become negligible, meaning the flow can be treated as incompressible (constant density).

-*include equations for these and show how this simplifies the continuity equation* -->
+*include equations for these and show how this simplifies the continuity equation*

+Irrotational flows mean that there is no local rotation of fluid particles, and can be described mathematically as

+$$\nabla \times \vec{V} = 0 $$

+This tells us that there exists a scalar $\phi$ such that $V = \nabla\phi$.
+Introducing this into the continuity equation, we see that the governing equation for potential flow becomes

+$$\nabla^2\phi = 0$$ -->

 <!-- ## Referencing using bib files